fsprojects/Paket/docs/content/Dependencies_file.md

-The Paket.dependencies file
+The paket.dependencies file
 ===========================

-The `Paket.dependencies` file is used to specify rules regarding your application's dependencies.
+The `paket.dependencies` file is used to specify rules regarding your application's dependencies.

 It uses a similar syntax to that of [bundler](http://bundler.io/)'s [Gemfile](http://bundler.io/gemfile.html):